haxllo/ar-alphaya-jewellery/BUGS.md

 - [ ] Cart persists after clear action intermittently (race condition suspected)
 - [ ] Size selector resets on route change for some products
 - [ ] CMS media library shows stale thumbnails after image replacement
+- [ ] In shopping cart page, when click on quick add BUTTON item is added to the cart but redirected to product page